 Here are a few snippets from a Liverpool based newspaper telling the story of that day:

-Of all players to score at least 10 goals within the top five European leagues (England, France, Germany, Italy and Spain) this season, only Borussia Dortmund’s Erling Braut Haaland (20 years 2021 days) is younger than Phil Foden (20 years 255 days).
+- Of all players to score at least 10 goals within the top five European leagues (England, France, Germany, Italy and Spain) this season, only Borussia Dortmund’s Erling Haaland (20 years 2021 days) is younger than Phil Foden (20 years 255 days).
+Now where have we heard of Haaland?

-Since netting his first goal of the season on 15 December, Ilkay Gundogan has scored at least three more Premier League goals than any other player (nine).
+- Since netting his first goal of the season on 15 December 2020, Ilkay Gundogan had scored at least three more Premier League goals than any other player (nine).

-Oleksandr Zinchenko made his 50th Premier League appearance today.
+- Oleksandr Zinchenko made his 50th Premier League appearance on that day.

 Subscribe to get access

 If you would like to read the blog’s other in-depth, longer articles (including the entire Manchester A Football History book) then please subscribe below.
-It works out about £1.67 a month if you take out an annual subscription (£20 per year) or £3 a month if you’d like to sign up for a month at a time.
-Each subscriber gets full access to the 200+ articles posted so far and the hundreds scheduled to be posted in the coming months.
+It works out about £1.67 a month if you take out an annual subscription (£20 per year, sign up here) or £3 a month (below) if you’d like to sign up for a month at a time.

 Subscribe to get access